- Up to three rare gold packs - 1 per week for 3 weeks

 DionWired currently offers delivery to any South African residential or business address, excluding PO Boxes and the areas listed below.

-Our Standard delivery is 3-5 working days.
-On occasion, due to delays outside of our control, deliveries may take longer.
+On occasion, due to issues outside of our control, deliveries may take longer.
 We will make every effort to deliver on time and keep you updated throughout the process.

 Regretfully, we are not able to deliver to these areas:

-* R70 delivery fee per additional large appliance
+*An additional R70 delivery fee will be applied per additional large appliance purchased.

 Please note that if your order is made up of multiple items there is a possibility of a split delivery.
 In such an instance, you will only be charged a single delivery fee, but your order will be delivered in multiple drops.
 This is due to items being stocked in different distribution sites.